Petra Kvitová: Kvitová vs. Kerber

 Kvitová and Angelique Kerber have met 16 times, with the head-to-head currently tied at 8–8.
 Their first three meetings came in 2012, the first in Stuttgart where Kvitová won in straight sets.
 Kerber then won their two next clashes in the quarterfinals of Rome and the semifinals of Cincinnati, both in three sets.

 Kvitová followed up with three consecutive wins in their next meetings – in the final of the Pan Pacific Open and the round-robin stage of the WTA Tour Championships, both in 2013, and the Fed Cup final in 2014, all in three sets.
 That same winning streak then turned to Kerber's favour – in the round-robin stage of the WTA Finals in 2015, the semifinals of Stuttgart and the fourth round of the US Open, the latter two in 2016.

 In their tenth clash, in the third round of Wuhan in 2016, Kvitová edged past Kerber in three sets in a match that lasted over three-and-a-half hours, which is also their longest match to date.
 Then, in the semifinals of the Fed Cup in 2018, Kvitová saw off Kerber in straight sets, her first such win over the German since their first meeting, only for Kerber to exact revenge in their opening-round clash in Stuttgart a few days later.
 Kvitová has since won their next two meetings, firstly in the last eight of Sydney in 2019, and then in the second round of Madrid in 2021, both in straight sets, the latter being Kvitová's first win over Kerber on clay outdoors.

 Their fifteenth encounter came much later in 2021, on grass in Bad Homburg, their first meeting on the surface, and fifth to take place in Germany.
 This time, Kerber exacted revenge by coming back from a set and a break deficit to prevail over Kvitová.
 They next met in August 2021, in the quarterfinals of the Western & Southern Open, where Kvitová had to retire in the second set due to illness.
+Kerber subsequently went on maternity leave in August 2022, before returning to the sport in January 2024, and then finally retiring in July that same year.